manudelu/SCPG_Bioinspired_Quadruped_Robot_Control/Learning/README.md

 The leaking current is modelled with a decay factor α (α must be > 1 in order to be physically reasonable, we used ```α = 1.1```).
 When the membrane potential Vj exceeds the spiking threshold Vth, a spike is fired and the membrane potential is instantly reset to the resting potential, which is zero.
 A pre-synaptic spike, Si,  results in the increment of the membrane potential of the post-synaptic neurons.
 The synaptic weights (Wij) scale the inputs from the presynaptic neurons (i-th neuron) to the post-synaptic neuron (j-th neuron) as shown in the equation.
 Therefore, the membrane voltage increase caused by the pre-synaptic spike occurs in the immediate next cycle.

+With that said, the training problem is to program the weight matrices so that when a gait selection neuron fires, the desired sets of CPG neurons fire in the next few time steps to generate the gait pattern.
+We use a supervised weight update algorithm to program the synaptic weights in the network.
+To start, all the weights are initialized randomly.
+In the beginning, the obtained and the required spiking patterns are not identical.
+The algorithm tries to make the required and obtained spiking patterns identical.
+If the obtained and required spike patterns of the SCPG are the same then the neuron is firing correctly, thus the weights need no further modification.
+The total number of erroneous firings at every time step is called error.
+This procedure of stochastic updates is repeated for every gait.

 ![](images/Gaits.png)

+Further details in:

+A. Lele, Y. Fang, J. Ting and A. Raychowdhury, "An End-to-End Spiking Neural Network Platform for Edge Robotics: From Event-Cameras to Central Pattern Generation," in IEEE Transactions on Cognitive and Developmental Systems, vol. 14, no. 3, pp. 1092-1103, Sept.
+2022, doi: 10.1109/TCDS.2021.3097675.